schollz/schollz.github.io.old/content/post/data-transfer.md

 date: 2017-10-21T20:11:36-06:00
 tags: [coding]
 slug: sending-a-file
+description: Evaluating different means to send a file.
 ---

 My good friend Jessie and I want to watch a documentary movie on turkeys together.[^turkey] I have the file on my computer and she does not, so I want to send this file to her directly[^direct] from my computer.
 There are a couple of restrictions though: